owncloud/docs-ocis/docs/new-version-branch.md

 # Create a New Version Branch

 When doing a new release of ownCloud Infinite Scale like `5.x`, a new version branch must be created based on `master`.
 It is necessary to do this in steps.
 Keep in mind that we only process master and the latest two versions.
-For older versions we only keep the pdf files statically - if possible.
+For older versions, we only keep the PDF files statically - if possible.

 **Step 1: This will create and configure the new `5.x` branch properly**